Qld adviser receives 5-year ban

 ASIC has banned a Queensland adviser from providing financial services for five years after failing to provide appropriate advice that was in the best interest of his clients.

-Grant Richard Thomson was authorised by Australian Mortgage and Financial Advisers Pty in Brisbane but a review of his advice by ASIC found he failed to provide financial advice to his clients that was in their best interests and appropriate for them and to prioritise his clients’ interests.
+Grant Richard Thomson was authorised by Australian Mortgage and Financial Advisers Pty in Brisbane, but a review of his advice by ASIC found he failed to provide financial advice to his clients that was in their best interests and appropriate for them and to prioritise his clients’ interests.

 The insurance advice by Thomson included recommended levels of cover that incorporated mortgages which the clients had not yet obtained.

-The review further identified that Mr Thomson arranged for clients to sign application forms, ongoing advice service agreements and authority to proceed documents prior to clients receiving statements of advice.
+The review further identified that Thomson arranged for clients to sign application forms, ongoing advice service agreements and authority to proceed documents prior to clients receiving statements of advice.

-He was an appointed financial adviser with Australian Mortgage And Financial Advisers Pty Ltd from 1 September 2023 to 27 November 2023 and an appointed financial adviser with LFG Financial Services Ltd from 28 November 2023 to 24 March 2025.
+He was an appointed financial adviser with Australian Mortgage and Financial Advisers Pty Ltd from 1 September 2023 to 27 November 2023, and an appointed financial adviser with LFG Financial Services Ltd from 28 November 2023 to 24 March 2025.

 As a result, ASIC has banned him from providing financial services, controlling an entity that carries on a financial services business or performing any function involved in the carrying on of a financial services business (with some limited permissions).